Newmont Goldcorp profit misses expectations on deal, non-operating mine costs

-TORONTO (Reuters) - Newmont Goldcorp (NEM.N), the world’s biggest gold miner, reported lower-than-expected earnings on Thursday, due to costs including those associated with takeover and joint venture deals and non-operating mines.
+TORONTO, July 25 (Reuters) - Newmont Goldcorp, the world’s biggest gold miner, reported lower-than-expected earnings on Thursday, due to costs including those associated with takeover and joint venture deals and non-operating mines.

 Net income attributable to shareholders from continuing operations fell to $1 million from $274 million, or 0 cents a share, in the three months ended June 30, compared with expectations of $188.58 million, or 23 cents a share, according to Refinitiv data.